• Skip to main content

 The Vanderbeekers of 141st Street by Karina Yan Glaser.
 It is just before Christmas and the Vanderbeekers are going to be forced to move from their beloved Harlem brownstone unless they can change the mind of their grumpy landlord who just happens to be their upstairs neighbors.
 This creative, bi-racial family sets to work to win him over in this appealing and heartwarming story the whole family will adore!
 Read aloud for all ages!

 Astrid the Unstoppable by Maria Parr.
 We fell in love with Astrid in this Norwegian import and this book was by far one of our favorite read alouds of the year so be sure to put it on your December read aloud list.
-Plucky Astrid, who earned the nickname, "The Little Thunderbolt" may remind you of other intrepid heroines like Pippi or Inge Maria from When Mischief Came to Town (another one of my absolute favorite read aloud books).
-She loves to explore her beloved Glimmerdal, and her best friend is a crotchety old godfather, Gunnvald.
+Plucky Astrid, who earned the nickname, "The Little Thunderbolt" may remind you of other intrepid heroines like Pippi Longstocking or Inge Maria from When Mischief Came to Town (another one of my absolute favorite read aloud books).
+Astrid loves to explore her beloved Glimmerdal, and her best friend is her crotchety old godfather, Gunnvald.
 One winter, a family comes to stay in the holiday cottages and Astrid finally gets some local friends to go adventuring with.
 But then she learns a secret about Gunnvald and things might never be the same.
 Read aloud for ages 7 and up.

 More wintery reads: